forestbiotech-lab/ontobrapi-web/README.md

 Each spreadsheet must have a class to add the data properties Generally the columns are considered to have data properties for a Class.
 The class should appear in other spreadsheets in order to connect.
 I.E In the investigation spreadsheet there is a general description of the investigation, while in the study spreadsheet that isn't a fine detail of the investigtion, rather it is only a support to connect the study to the investigation.

+To change the URI of the instanced classes generated got to `componentes/generators/nt.js` and modify the prefix that match the name given to the initiation of the Triples class.

 #### Use case